github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 </tr>
 </table>

-{% data variables.product.prodname_actions %} caching is only applicable to {% data variables.product.prodname_dotcom %}-hosted runners.
+{% data variables.product.prodname_actions %} caching is only applicable for repositories hosted on {% data variables.product.prodname_dotcom_the_website %}.
 For more information, see "<a href="/actions/guides/caching-dependencies-to-speed-up-workflows" class="dotcom-only">Caching dependencies to speed up workflows</a>."

 ## Artifacts